davidsneighbour/kollitsch.dev/content/blog/2024/image-creation-timeouts-with-gohugo-131/index.md

 ---

-In Hugo v0.131.0, there's an exciting update: the image hashing process now uses `xxHash`, which is a speed demon compared to the old MD5 hashing.
-Not only does this tackle those rare hash collision issues, but it also trims down those lengthy processed image filenames.
-Efficiency boost, anyone?
+In Hugo v0.131.0, there's an exciting update: the image hashing process now uses `xxHash`, which is much speedier compared to the old MD5 hashing.
+It trims down those lengthy processed image filenames to a minimum.

 But, here is the catch: this nifty update means all your images will be re-processed, potentially causing longer initial build times and even some timeouts.
 No worries, though!
 Just add this line to your `hugo.toml` or `config.toml`: